A proof of the Kudla-Rapoport conjecture for Kr\"amer models

 where $\Phi$ is the Frobenius endormophism.
-By \cite[Proposition 5.3]{RTW} and its remark, $S_V$ has isolated singularities which are exactly the $\kappa$-points of $L_V$.
-By Proposition 5.5 of loc.cit., $S_V$ is irreducible of dimension $m$.
-To resolve the singularities of $S_V$, define $Y_V$ to be the subvariety of $L_V\times \Gr(m-1,V)$ whose $\bar\kappa$-points are specified by
+By \cite[Proposition 5.3]{RTW} and its remark, $S_V$ has isolated singularities which are exactly the points where $U=\Phi(U)$.
+We denote by $\cU$ the nonsingular locus of $S_V$.
+By Proposition 5.5 of loc.cit., $S_{V,\bar\kappa}$ is irreducible of dimension $m$.
+To resolve the singularities of $S_V$, define $Y_V$ to be the subvariety of $\SGr(m,V)\times \SGr(m-1,V)$ whose $\bar\kappa$-points are specified by